Charles S. Sewall: Early life

 Charles Smith Sewall was born in Queen Anne's County, Maryland in 1779, to Clement and Cornelia (née Smith) Sewall.
 He attended the common schools and St. John's College in Annapolis.

 Career

 Sewall served in the Forty-second Regiment of the Maryland Militia as a corporal in 1813, during the War of 1812, and served in the Maryland House of Delegates, representing Harford County from 1815 to 1817, 1823 and 1825.
-He was member of the Maryland State Senate, representing the western shore, from 1826 to 1830.
+He was a member of the Maryland State Senate, representing the western shore, from 1826 to 1830.
 He served as the state commissioner of the Pennsylvania and Maryland Canal Company in 1827.

 He was elected as a Jacksonian to the Twenty-second Congress to fill the vacancy caused by the death of George E. Mitchell and served from October 1, 1832, to March 3, 1833.
 He was again elected as a Democrat to the Twenty-seventh Congress to fill the vacancy which was caused by the death of James W. Williams, and served from January 2 to March 3, 1843.
 He moved to Harford County, Maryland.